-12) The meeting decided that the next UN Environment Assembly bureau meeting will be held on 27 February 2018.
+12) The meeting decided that the next meeting will be a Joint Bureaux meeting, to be held on 27 February 2018.

 6. Other Matters

 - 13) The meeting agreed that the following agenda items will be considered during the next Bureau meeting: - a) The Global Pact for the Environment - b) Preparations for a Ministerial declaration of the Fourth Session of the UN Environment. - c) The Programme of Work and Budget